arunkumarpalaniappan/blog/content/posts/2020-04-10---Understanding-Javascript-Scope-Part-1.md

   bam //globalScope
 }
 ```
 Hope this helps you to understand the basics of Scope in JS and gives you some understanding on how JavaScript behaves with/without strict mode.
-Still there are some different behaviour if we use `eval` and there is a lot more ground to be covered in *lexical scoping*, Continue reading about scope at [Part 2](understanding-javascript-scope-part-2) of this blog.
+Still there are some different behaviour if we use `eval` and there is a lot more ground to be covered in *lexical scoping*.

+Part 2 of this blog available at - [Understanding JavaScript Scope - Part 2](understanding-javascript-scope-part-2)

+Part 3 of this blog available at - [Understanding JavaScript Scope - Part 3](understanding-javascript-scope-part-3)